crossmac/watson-data-kits-node-api-wrapper/README.md

 categories : lists available categories that can be searched against and the number of attractions at each location.

 countries : lists general data on all the countries where the attractions can be found.

+concepts : lists general information on the concepts associated with attractions at this location.

+entities : lists general information on the entities associated with attractions at this location.

+keywords : lists general information on the keywords associated with attractions at this location.